shawnr/practical-javascript-2-webapps/handling-user-input/using-forms-in-vuejs.md

 We can also use `v-bind:value` with the `<option>` elements in a `<select>` input or the grouped `<input>` elements in a checkbox or radio button group.
 In each of these cases there is often a need to populate values dynamically, usually through some form of looping.

-## Select Lists, Checkbox Groups, and Radio Buttons
+## Generating Options and Binding Groups of Inputs
 There are a few kinds of form field inputs that rely upon or provide grouped information.
 Options for selects, checkbox groups, and radio buttons are often generated from an Array of data.
 Multiple selects and checkbox groups can also return an array of data for processing.
 Luckily, these input fields are well-connected in the Vue.js framework, and we can work with their data like any other data in the system.

 Here is an example of a simple `<select>` field setup: